How to go after your dream job from day one

 Fortunately there are MANY ways you can be adding valuable experience for your resumé while you’re still in school.

-But all that choice can be daunting, so that's exactly where Career and Professional Development Services can be especially useful to you.
+But all that choice can be daunting, so that's exactly where Career Services can be especially useful to you.

 We can help you identify career options that are right for someone like you, and then help you find opportunities for building the experience you'll need along the way — even if you’re not sure what kind of job you’re looking for.